 On account of the nutritional properties, guava qualifies as being called the “superfood”.
 Consumption of guava is beneficial in many ways.

-- Combats Infection: It is enriched with Vitamin C and helps with relieving congestion and cold.
+Guava is excellent in vitamin C and helps in relieving congestion and cold.
 It also helps to prevent Scurvy (a disease caused due to vitamin C deficiency, which can be fatal if untreated).

-- Increase Immunity: Being a richest source of Vitamin C, Guava helps to boost the immunity of the baby.
+Being the richest source of vitamin C, Guava helps to boost the immunity of the baby.

-- Prevents Nervous Issues: Guavas also consist of folic acid and other vitamins that greatly help in the growth of the baby’s nervous system against any neurological deformities.
+Guavas also consist of folic acid and other vitamins that greatly help in the growth of the baby’s nervous system and prevent against any neurological deformities.

-- Improves The Brain Development: It is a good source of vitamin K, B3 and B6 and It is also loaded with Pantothenic acid, thiamine, riboflavin, and folate.
-Therefore, Guava is an excellent fruit that enhances the development of the baby’s brain.
+This fruit is a good source of vitamin K, B3, and B6 and is loaded with Pantothenic acid, thiamine, riboflavin, and folate and plays a vital role in enhancing the development of the baby’s brain.

-- Restrict feeding guava puree maximum two days per week.
-Remember, this fruit is acidic and overconsumption can bring about diaper rash in baby.
+Restrict feeding guava purée to a maximum of two days per week.
+Remember, this fruit is acidic and overconsumption can bring about diaper rash in babies.